getnacelle/nacelle-js/CONTRIBUTING.md

 #### Changesets

 Versioning is handled by [Changesets](https://github.com/changesets/changesets).
-Packages contributors are expected to add changeset by running `npm run changesets` on the root and chose the appropriate bump and write some markdowns which will be added to the changelogs.
+Package contributors are expected to add a changeset before making a pull request.
+To add a changeset run `npm run changesets` in the root directory, choose the appropriate version bump, and write some markdowns which will be added to the changelogs.

 ## Styleguides